 - Fine, let me just summarize/run through/go through what we decided. - To summarize what we decided today, first/firstly.... - second/secondly....
-Third/thirdly.....and finally.... - Is there anything else we need to discuss? - Are there any other points ? - Is there any other business we should deal with? - Can we decide on a date for the next meeting, please. - When are we meeting again ? - Is...(date) all right with everyone? - If that is all, then let's end the meeting.
+Third/thirdly.....and finally.... - Is there anything else we need to discuss? - Are there any other points? - Is there any other business we should deal with? - Can we decide on a date for the next meeting, please. - When are we meeting again? - Is...(date) all right with everyone? - If that is all, then let's end the meeting.
 Thank you all very much. - So, I think that's everything.
 Thank you everyone.

-- Write your answer in the space given below Note a. - b.
+- b.
 Compare your answer at the end of the unit - i.
 Ho do you encourage people to attend meetings?